rodages/Project-One-The-Pandemic-Game/README.md

 const jabsList = ["single","double","booster"];
 ```

-Data for power-ups is listed inside the `powerUpsObj`.
+Data for power-ups is listed inside `powerUpsObj`.
 To access it - index for required powerup is being passed to `powerUpsArr` :
 `powerUpsObj[powerUpsArr[index]]`

-- `bonusPointsPercent` - determines by what value collected points are going to be multiplied.
+- `bonusPointsPercent` - a value by which regular points are going to be multiplied..
 - `barWidthPercent` - determines the percentage by which the standard game bar would get increased.
-The game does not combine power-ups but rather increases the width based on the "strongest" power-up
+The game does not combine power-ups but rather increases the width based on the "strongest" power-up.
 - `speed` - determines how quickly the power-up will be falling compared to standard strain.
 - `size` - determines the size of the power-up compared to the default strain.
 - `enhancements` - classes used for styling only
-- `powerUpDuration` - in ms - determines how long is the power-up is going to remain active.
+- `powerUpDuration` - in ms - determines how long the power-up is going to remain active.
-- `reccurrence` - in ms - determines how frequently power-up is going to appear.
+- `recurrence` - in ms - determines how frequently power-ups are going to appear.

-`vaccine` has base parameters of `speed`, `size`, `enhancements`, `reocurrance`, while `bonusPointsPercent`, `barWidthPercent`, `powerUpDuration` and `threshold` stats are listed for different levels of vaccine - `single`, `double`, `booster`.
+`vaccine` has base parameters of `speed`, `size`, `enhancements`, `recurrence`, while `bonusPointsPercent`, `barWidthPercent`, `powerUpDuration` and `threshold` stats are listed for different levels of vaccine - `single`, `double`, `booster`.

 ### <a name='bar'>NHS Bar</a>